 If you’re really struggling to remove food particles, consider investing in a water pick.
 Also known as an oral irrigator, this handy device releases a jet of water that can easily dislodge stuck food particles.

 How Do I Brush with Braces?
 When you’re wearing braces, it’s best to brush four times per day.
-That may seem excessive, until you realize how easy it is for food particles to get stuck in the nooks and crannies of your wires, brackets, and other small fittings.
-If you’re struggling to keep up, set specific times for brushing (say after breakfast, after lunch or school, after dinner, at bedtime).
+That may seem excessive until you realize how easy it is for food particles to get stuck in the nooks and crannies of your wires, brackets, and other small fittings.
+If you’re struggling to keep up, set specific times for brushing (say after breakfast, after lunch or school, after dinner, or at bedtime).

-At the very least, brush twice per day using a fluoride toothpaste.
+At the very least, brush twice per day using fluoride toothpaste.
 If you’re using a manual toothbrush, it’s best to move the brush in small, slow circles over every tooth.
 Holding the brush at an angle (toward the gum line) also helps, allowing you to get the gums as well as the area between the metal brackets.

 When brushing, be sure to cover: